RomeHein/pimodule/README.md

 https://pimodules.com/plus-advanced

 You'll also need to get the installation process right.
-Two ways:
+You can choose one of two ways:

 - Ansible

-Make it easy to reproduce via Ansible, in case your rasperry pi fails.
+Make it easy to reproduce via Ansible in case your rasperry pi fails!
 To use the playbook provided, just clone this repository on your dev machine:

 ```